yop-dev/yop-dev/README.md

 <div align="center">

 👋 Hi, I’m Poy!
-I’m interested in coding, and I would love to collaborate on building something powerful!
+I’m interested in coding, and I would love to collaborate on building something powerful (like Kurapika)!!

 Connect with me: